Drips Privacy Policy

 - IP address of the requesting computer

-The processing of the aforementioned Access Data is necessary for technical reasons in order to provide a functional website and to ensure system security.
+The processing of the aforementioned Access Data is necessary for technical reasons in order to provide functional Drips Services and to ensure system security.
 This also applies to the processing of your IP address, which is necessary and, under further conditions, can at least theoretically enable an assignment to your person.
 In addition to the aforementioned purposes, we use server log files exclusively for the needs-based design and optimization of the Drips Services purely statistically and without drawing any conclusions about your person.
 This data is not merged with other data sources, nor is it analyzed for marketing purposes.

-Your IP address will be stored on Railway’s server for a maximum of 30 days for IT security purposes.
-Additionally, pseudonymized usage statistics derived from access logs, such as hit rates or visitor counts over time, are evaluated in Grafana dashboards.
+Your IP address will be stored on Railway's server for a maximum of 30 days for IT security purposes.
+Additionally, pseudonymized usage statistics derived from access logs, such as hit rates or visitor counts over time, are evaluated in Grafana Faro dashboards.
 These statistics are non-identifiable and do not permit any conclusions about individual users.
 As such, they are not considered personal data and are retained only as long as necessary to improve and optimize the Drips Services.
-The storage period and deletion of your Access Data are further governed by Section 7 of this privacy policy.

 Use of cookies and similar functions/technologies